Acting Democratically for Climate Protection

 The exhibition, aimed at adults, is dedicated to this dangerous development following an international call for proposals: the reduced perception of the climate crisis, acting with democratic responsibility, and targeted disinformation.
 It raises the question of how political and social decision-making processes can be based on facts and not on sentiments – and what role art can play in communicating these complex relationships.

-The project aims to inform and invite dialogue through artistic means.
+The project uses artistic means to inform and invites dialogue.
 The exhibition shows works that critically examine the relationship between democracy, climate policy and the public.
-At the same time, it encourages reflection on one’s own possibilities for action – as citizens, voters, designers.
+Simultaneously, it encourages reflection on one’s own potential for action – as citizens, voters, and shapers.
 The exhibition, with its works, is planned and implemented in a resource-saving manner.
-Sustainability is not only content but also practice.
-The exhibition will be accompanied by a dialogue-oriented program.
+The artists are asked to specify the percentage of recycled material used in their work.
+Sustainability is not only our content, but also our practice.
+We are accompanying the exhibition with a dialogue-oriented program.

-For the first time, we are offering children the opportunity to create small works of art on the theme, with a subsequent exhibition in our rooms.
+For the first time, we are offering children a tour of the adults’ exhibition followed by the creation of small artworks on the theme, with a subsequent exhibition in our rooms.

 Disciplines: object, sculpture, installation, photography, painting, drawing, printmaking, video with credits given, sound is possible.
 A performative contribution such as a performance, VJ or similar to the vernissage, artist talk or finissage is desired.

-Individual artists or existing artist groups can apply online with max. apply for three works.
+Individual artists or existing artist groups may apply online with a maximum of three works.

 International works: Physical works from the EU, letters and videos from non-EU countries.